pn11/python-command-line-sample/README.md

-# CUI Command Sample in Python (Under Construction)
+# CUI Command Sample in Python

 This is a sample project for a CUI command written in Python.
 To write a command, all we need to know is how to use `argparse` and how to write `setup.py`.
 In this example, I will make a command called `todo` which has commands like below.